Exchange students must live on campus at Geneseo. Accommodations are arranged by the SUNY Geneseo Study Abroad Office.

 LIFE IN THE RESIDENCE HALLS

-Geneseo currently has over 3,000 students living in on-campus housing, which makes for a vibrant and diverse community.
+Over 3,000 Geneseo students live in on-campus housing, which makes for a vibrant and diverse community.

-The Department of Residence Life at Geneseo has a large, dedicated staff comprised of both students and full-time university professionals.
-These staff members work very hard to make sure all on-campus students feel safe and supported in their living spaces.
-They also put on many free programs and services for students in order to build community, help students meet each other, and ensure students have fun inside and outside their residence halls!
+The Department of Residence Life at Geneseo has a large, dedicated staff comprising students and full-time university professionals, who work to ensure all students feel safe and supported in their living spaces.
+They also put on many free programs and services for students to build community, help students meet each other, and ensure students have fun inside and outside their residence halls!

 Learn more about the Department of Residence Life here.